lb0o/website/content/en/docs/operations/talos/configuration/air-gapped.md

 talosctl bootstrap -n <ip> -e <ip>
 ```

-Read the Talm cluster configuration guide to learn more.
+Read the [`talosctl` configuration guide]({{% ref "/docs/operations/talos/configuration/talosctl" %}}) to learn more.

 ## 5. Configure Container Registry Mirrors for Tenant Kubernetes

+To use registry mirrors, tenant Kubernetes clusters need to be configured separately,
+although in the same way as the Talos nodes.

-To perform this configuration, you first need to complete Cozystack installation.
+To perform this configuration, you first need to deploy a Cozystack cluster of

-{{% alert color="info" %}}
-Requires Cozystack v0.32.0 or later.
-To check your cluster version, run:
+(or upgrade your cluster to) version v0.32.0 or later.
+Check your current cluster version with:

 ```bash
 kubectl get deploy -n cozy-system cozystack -oyaml | grep installer
 ```
-{{% /alert %}}

-To use registry mirrors, tenant Kubernetes clusters need a separate config,
-similar to the one made for the Talos nodes.

-Generate a secret using the following example:
+Generate a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) named `patch-containerd` using the following example:

 ```yaml
 apiVersion: v1